jython/book/sandbox/functions.rst

 ------------

 Functions are the fundamental unit of work in Python.
 In this chapter, we will start with the basics of functions.
-Then we will look at some other ways of defining them.
-Lastly we look at using the builtin functions.
+Then we look at using the builtin functions.
 These are the core functions that are always available, meaning they don't require an explicit import into your namespace.

+Then we will look at some alternative ways of defining them, such as lambdas and classes.
+We will also look at more advanced types of functions, namely closures and generator functions.

 As you will see, functions are very easy to define and use.
-This is true not just syntactically, but in practice too, because Python encourages an incremental style of development that you can leverage when writing functions.
+Python encourages an incremental style of development that you can leverage when writing functions.

-So how does this work out?
+So how does this work out in practice?
 Often when writing a function it may make sense to start with a sequence of statements and just try it out in a console.
 Or maybe just write a short script in an editor.
-The idea is to just to prove a path and answer such questions as, "Does this API work as I expect it to?"
+The idea is to just to prove a path and answer such questions as, "Does this API work in the way I expect?"
 Because top-level code in a console or script works just like it does in a function, it's easy to later isolate this code in a function body and then package it as a function, maybe in a libary, or as a method as part of a class.
 The ease of doing this style of development is one aspect that makes Python such a joy to program in.
 And of course in the Jython implementation, it's easy to do that within the context of any Java library.

 .. note::

   Perhaps the only tricky part is to keep the whitespace consistent as you change the identation level.
-The key is to use a good editor that supports Python.
+The key then is to use a good editor that supports Python.

+And nearly everything else is in terms of functions, even what are typically declarations in other languages like Java.
+For example, a class definition or module import is just syntax around the underlying functions, which you can call yourself if you need to do so.
+(Incidentally, these functions are ``type`` and ``__import__`` respectively, and you will be learning more about them later in the sections on builtins.)

+XXX Functions are first-class objects XXX incorporate

 Function Syntax and Basics